keesiemeijer/related-posts-by-taxonomy/readme.txt

 For older changelog versions see the changelog.txt file

 == Upgrade Notice ==
-= 2.7.5 =
+= 2.7.6 =
-Minor changes to make this plugin play nice with newer WordPress and PHP versions.
+Adds a filter to use any theme directory for custom plugin template files